jobr-dev/poc/README.md

   }
 ```

-Once update with the corresponding GUID all files in the \_\.teams\_ can be packaged to a .zip.
+Once update with the corresponding GUID all files in the \_\teams\_ can be packaged to a .zip.
 The resulting .zip should not contain any sub-folders - only the files:

 - color.png
 - manifest.json